MathiasDarr/kafka-orders-services/README.md

 * event-producer
    - This module contains a main class which populates the inventory & orders topic
+        - datastax cassandra client for reading from database

 * orders-service
     - expose endpoints for placing orders
     - writes to 'orders' topic